 Colorado Fire Grows By Over 100,000 Acres In 1 Day, Hits Rocky Mountain National Park

-Already battling the largest fire in state history, Colorado is now dealing with another blaze that grew by over 100,000 acres in a day.
+Already battling the largest fire in state history, Colorado is now dealing with another blaze that grew by more than 100,000 acres in a day.

 The flames traveled east, fueled by beetle-eaten pine trees and dry winds.
 Hundreds evacuated.
 The fire jumped the Continental Divide.
 Conditions forced the closing of Rocky Mountain National Park.

-The fire, called East Troublesome after a nearby creek has spread to more than 125,000 acres.
+The fire, called East Troublesome after a nearby creek, has spread to more than 125,000 acres.
 Smoke plumes stretched 40,000 feet in the air.
-The town nearby, Grand Lake, was forced to evacuate.
+The nearby town of Grand Lake was forced to evacuate.

 East Troublesome is now the fourth-largest wildfire in Colorado records.
 It started on Oct.
-14 and but overnight Wednesday it quadrupled in size.
+14, but overnight Wednesday it quadrupled in size.

 "The growth that you see on this fire is unheard of," Grand County Sheriff Brett Schroetlin said during a Thursday press conference.
 "We plan for the worst.
 This is the worst of the worst of the worst.
 And no matter how we look at it, we can't control Mother Nature."